-John has ongoing research work in three countries: Bangladesh, Ethiopia and Guatemala.
+John has ongoing research work in three countries: Bangladesh, Guatemala and India.
 The Bangladesh and Ethiopian studies focus on agriculture, social protection, food security and nutrition.
 These are a mix of prospective cohort and randomized control trials.
 The Guatemala study is a follow up to a randomized community nutrition intervention that was fielded in the early 1970s.

 John is interested in the causes of poverty, food insecurity and undernutrition, and the design and evaluation of interventions that would reduce these.
 He has also undertaken work on poverty dynamics, intrahousehold resource allocation, schooling, labour markets aid allocation and on improving survey methods.

 John's current research interests focus on the links between economics (especially social protection, agriculture and gender), food security and early life nutrition.
 He has ongoing collaborative projects in Bangladesh, India, and Guatemala.